Water Wells

 Statewide Water Well Databases

-Five searchable, online water well databases provide a wealth of data on the water wells that exist in Texas:
+Six searchable, online water well databases provide a wealth of data on the water wells that exist in Texas:

 • The Texas Commission on Environmental Quality (TCEQ) Water Well Report Viewer allows users to geographically locate and view copies of at least one million scanned water well reports submitted by drillers since 1960.
+A User Guide for this Viewer is available.

 Groundwater Conservation Districts (GCDs) also maintain records and registrations for water wells specific to their jurisdictions - contact your local GCD for assistance in obtaining up-to-date information on water levels, pump levels, and any recent changes made to your water well.
 Most GCDs are members of the Texas Alliance of Groundwater Districts.
 You can click on "MEMBERS \ CURRENT MEMBERS \ DISTRICT MEMBERS" to get specific GCD contact information.
 A local licensed water well driller may also be familiar with nearby water wells.